harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng.md

 ### Rollback
 Harness restores the state of deployment to the pipeline's previous successful stage execution based on `serivce`, `enviroment` and `infrastucture` details.
-Harness will keep a record on the artifact version that was successfully deployed during previous successfull executions - This would mean that if the rollback step contains Copy Artifact command unit, Harness will copy the last successfull version of the artifact (Deployed via Harness) to remote host.
+Harness records the artifact version that was successfully deployed during previous successful executions.
+When using the Rollback step's Copy Artifact command unit, Harness copies the last successful version of the artifact deployed via Harness to the remote host.

 #### First time deployment
 In case if first pipeline execution fails (regardless of stage) - Harness will skip the rollback since there is no record of any successfull pipeline execution.